 The progress of a class must not be jeopardized by permitting the continued presence of any student whose behavior in any way could adversely affect the class.
-While the responsibility for the administration of classroom discipline ordinarily rests with the instructor, the Director of Student Life handles all disciplinary problems which are referred to Student Conduct.
-Additionally, the Director of Student Life is available to all faculty/staff for consultation on behavioral intervention (extension 4230).
-If an adjunct instructor takes disciplinary action concerning a student, the Director of Student Life must be notified.
-Should the behavior of a student require assistance removing the student from the classroom, Public Safety may be contacted at extension 4428.
+While the responsibility for the administration of classroom discipline ordinarily rests with the instructor, the Code of Conduct Officer handles all disciplinary problems which are referred to Student Conduct.
+Additionally, the Code of Conduct Officer is available to all faculty/staff for consultation on behavioral intervention (extension 4458).
+If an adjunct instructor takes disciplinary action concerning a student, the Code of Conduct Officer must be notified.
+Should the behavior of a student require assistance with removing the student from the classroom, Public Safety may be contacted at extension 4428.
 For further information, see the Student Code of Conduct in the Student Handbook.